-There are many individual practitioners and law firms in the ACT who regularly volunteer their time and legal knowledge to assist others in the community.
-This pro bono work is largely unacknowledged, but it supports many disadvantaged members of our community, and it helps to ensure that access to justice is available to all.
+The ACT Law Society’s Pro Bono Service Award is an annual award that recognises the vital work done by individual practitioners in the ACT who volunteer their time and legal expertise to assist others within the community.
+This pro bono work is largely unacknowledged, but it provides an invaluable service to many disadvantaged members of our community, ensuring that access to justice is available to all.

 The Pro Bono Service Award